 In 2013, upon the spin out of OEP from JPMC, Mr. Walsh continued to manage two OEP portfolio companies as Chairman and CEO of GENBAND and Chairman of Ñetas.
 In 2014, leveraging the over 400 patents in voice, video, messaging and real time communications held by GENBAND, Mr. Walsh then co-founded Kandy, one of the world’s first Communications Platforms as a Service (CPaaS) which was adopted by IBM and AT&T as their underlying capability for delivering cloud communications and collaboration solutions.
 Mr. Walsh orchestrated the merger of GENBAND with public company Sonus in 2017 forming Ribbon Communications (Nasdaq: RBBN) creating the market leader in real time communication as well as the sale of Ñetas to ZTE in 2018.

 Mr. Walsh has served as Chairman of several companies, including Voyager Networks, IXnet, Last Mile Connections, Telerate, Ñetas, Vercuity, Westcom and GENBAND.
 He has also served on the boards of IPC, iXnet, Telwares, Saavis and Aligned Energy.
-Currently he is on the boards of Pax8, Mintus and Realm Financial Group.
+Currently he is on the boards of Pax8, Mintus and a Board Advisor to Realm Financial Group.

 He holds degrees from Valdosta State University, and New York University, including a BBA in business, management, marketing and services, and an MPS in telecom, tech and media.
 He has been honored as one of the top leaders in telecom and technology by multiple organizations and publications.